Brooklyn, Romeo and Cruz Beckham get matching ‘brotherhood’ tattoos

 Viewers of the documentary have shared their delight over scenes in the documentary that see the quirks of David and Victoria’s marriage play out.

-One memorable clip shows David calling out Victoria, dubbed Posh Spice during her time in the Spice Girls, after she claims to have had humble beginnings.
+One memorable clip shows David calling out Victoria, dubbed Posh Spice during her time with the Spice Girls, after she claims to have had humble beginnings.

 Speaking to the interviewer about her family and childhood, Victoria says: “We’re very, very working class.”